supriyo-biswas/honeypot/README.md

 Although the honeypot can be run on any Linux system, the instructions provided are only for Ubuntu 20.04.
 The steps below also take care of SSL version issues by providing a packaged version of Python 3.8 that supports TLS 1.0 to 1.3.
-It also deploys a fake webpages for Wordpress, phpmyadmin and Outlook web in order to lure attackers.
+It also deploys fake webpages for Wordpress, phpmyadmin and Outlook web in order to lure attackers.

 * Ensure that your honeypot nodes have sshd configured to listen on a high